Lumavate-Team/documentation/docs/6-CLI.rst

 Access
 ++++++

- Shares and Unshares component-set containers with child organizations.
+ Shares and unshares component-set containers with child organizations.

  Example: